ttetrafon/practice/web/react/react.md

 }
 ```

-- `useSyncExternalStore`: Hooks into an external store (like the browser's `navigator`).
+- [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore): Hooks into an external store (like the browser's `navigator`).
 Generally, very useful when interfacing with the browser's features.

 ```ts
 const isOnline = useSyncExternalStore(subscribe, () => navigator.online);